googleinterns/step189-2020/README.md

 ### Future Development

-Given the time limitation we have, there are a few possible improvements we couldn't make with the bar chart.
+Given the time limitation we have, there are a few possible improvements we couldn't make.
 The labels on the _x_ axis are hard to see when the bars are clustered together.
 They would benefit from a reformat by eliminating the common year, month and date.
 An improvement to the box plot is to tie the points to a fixed position, so the user will not be distracted by the animation of distributing the points every update.
 The other improvement we could make is with the selector by changing its color and border to make it stand out more.

 ## CDF chart